 First Aid: Rashes

-Rashes can be caused by viruses, bacteria, medications, heat, allergies, and many other things.
-Many are only a minor annoyance, but some can be serious and require medical treatment.
+Rashes can be caused by , , medicines, heat, allergies, and many other things.
+Many are only a minor annoyance.
+But some can be serious and need medical treatment.

 Signs and Symptoms